Jeffs0412/worldcup_database/README.md

 Insert Game Data in games table for Year, 2014
 ```

-Show all the relevant data based on each query's description in the queries.sh file by running the `queries.sh` bash script:
+Show all the relevant data based on each query's description in the queries.sh file:

 ```bash
 $ ./queries.sh